Invariants of hyperbolic 3-manifolds in relative group homology: Invariants for finite volume hyperbolic --manifolds

-\begin{remark} The invariants $\beta_P(M)$ and $\beta_B(M)$ extend the invariant $[M]_{\mathrm{PSL}}$ for $M$ closed in the following sense: when $M$ is compact $\widehat{M}=M$, by the commutativity of the lower diagram in \eqref{eq:cube} (using $\bar{G}$ instead of $G$) and by Remark~\ref{rem:hik*} we have that
+\begin{remark} The invariants $\beta_P(M)$ and $\beta_B(M)$ extend the invariant $[M]_{\mathrm{PSL}}$ for $M$ closed in the following sense: when $M$ is compact $\widehat{M}=M$, by the commutativity of the lower diagram in \eqref{eq:cube} and by Remark~\ref{rem:hik*} we have that

 where $(h_{\bar{I}}^{\bar{P}})_*$ and $(h_{\bar{I}}^{\bar{B}})_*$ are the homomorphisms described in \eqref{eq:hHK}.
 Thus

 \end{remark}